Tangi, Pakistan: Overview and History

+Dr. Nadeem Jan is the currently serving as Federal Minister of Health Pakistan since 17 August 2023, he also belongs to Tangi.

+Demographics

 Population

+As of the 2023 census, Tangi had a population of 35,659.
 The population of Tangi, according to the 2017 census, is 33,012.
 The population of Tangi, according to official consensus, over the years is shown in the table below.

 Educational Institutes

 Tangi is home to many good educational institutes.
 The most notable are Government Degree College Tangi and Govt Girls Degree College Tangi Charsadda.